Blotch3D/Blotch3D/README.md

 Note that the Blotch3D project includes some standard primitive models in its Content folder.
 If that project is in your solution, you can refer to those default models in your source without having to specifically add them.
-This is what some of the example do.
+This is what some of the examples do.
 If the Blotch3D project is not in your solution (for example, you have only a reference to its DLL), or you want to add other content besides the default models, then you will need to add a Content.mgcb to your project